Convert PNG to VICAR

 The VICAR (Video Image Communication and Retrieval) file extension is a specialized raster image format developed by NASA's Jet Propulsion Laboratory in 1966 to manage and process imaging data from unmanned planetary missions.
 It supports multi-dimensional scientific data, including spectroscopic, hyperspectral, and radar imagery, making it suitable for space exploration, biomedical imaging, and geological studies.
 The format includes metadata for data integrity and usability, and the software system is now open-source.

-Check the file preview quickly and use PNG to VICAR tools if you need to change the conversion settings.
+Check the preview and configure PNG to VICAR tools before proceeding.

 Rotate PNG to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to VICAR.